RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Experiments

 \section{Experiments}

-In this section, we conduct a comprehensive set of experiments to evaluate the preformance of LCPO.
-We begin in Section~\ref{subsec:exp setup} by detailing our experimental setup, including the models, datasets, evaluation benchmarks, and baseline algorithms.
-In Section~\ref{sec:main results}, we present our main results.
-We then conduct an ablation study in Section~\ref{sec:ablation} to analyze the framework's sensitivity to its key hyperparameters.
-In Section~\ref{sec:empirical}, we provide an empirical verification of our theoretical claims from Theorem~\ref{thm:consistency_reliability}.
+In this section, we conduct a comprehensive set of experiments to evaluate the performance of RE-PO.
+We begin in section~\ref{subsec:exp setup} by detailing our experimental setup, including the models, datasets, evaluation benchmarks, and baseline algorithms.
+In Section~\ref{sec:main results}, we present our main results. \rebuttal{~Section~\ref{subsec:multipref} reports additional experiments to evaluate RE-PO's performance on realistic multi-annotator datasets.} We then conduct an ablation study in Section~\ref{sec:ablation} to analyze the framework's sensitivity to its key hyperparameters.
+In section~\ref{sec:empirical}, we provide an empirical verification of our theoretical claims of Theorem~\ref{thm:consistency_reliability}.